 Tanja Bueltmann is a citizens’ rights campaigner and believes that the UK’s place should be at the heart of the EU.

-Forced to apply to stay in one’s own home?
+Forced to apply to stay in our own home?
 Shameful doesn’t get more shameful than that.

 Campaigning is only one part of Tanja’s story, however.
 In ‘normal’ life she is a Professor of History, with a specific focus on diaspora and migration history, at Northumbria University in Newcastle upon Tyne.
 So in professional terms too Tanja has an interest in Brexit.